Yuta Iyama: Biography

 Iyama was one of four Japanese participants at the 14th LG Cup, where he won his first game against Yun Junsang and lost his second game against Lee Chang-ho.
 Iyama also reached the challenger final of the 34th Gosei, but eventually lost to Satoshi Yuki by 1.5 points.

 After losing the Meijin the previous year, Iyama won the Meijin league again in July 2009 and earned the right to challenge Cho U. He went undefeated in the league, becoming the fourth player in the modern-era to go undefeated in the Meijin league.
 Two months later Iyama qualified for his first Honinbo league.

 Iyama lost the first game of his Meijin challenge, but then went on to win four in-a-row.
 As a result, Iyama broke three records: youngest major title winner, youngest Meijin and youngest 9 dan, breaking records set by Cho Chikun, Rin Kaiho and his opponent in the Meijin finals, Cho U. Iyama also won the Ryusei title, televised on the date of the final Meijin match.

 In December 2009, Iyama participated in his first Nongshim Cup.
 He was the third Japanese player and lost his game to Xie He, who won five straight games before losing to Naoki Hane.
 Iyama led the Japanese most wins list in 2009 with a record of 43 wins and 14 losses.
 Iyama was also awarded the Shusai Prize for his performances during the 2009 season.
 In February 2010, Iyama lost the final of the 5th Daiwa Cup to Rin Kono.

 In May, Iyama reached the challenger final for the 65th Honinbo, but lost to Keigo Yamashita.
 As a result, for finishing runner-up of the NHK Cup in 2010, Iyama was qualified for the 22nd Asian TV Cup.
 He lost to Lee Chang-ho in the first round.
 Iyama was also a representative of the Japanese team at the 16th Asian Games.
 In October 2010, Iyama was invited to the World Meijin tournament along with Gu Li and Lee Chang-ho.
 Iyama finished in third place.
 Iyama then defended his Meijin title in straight wins against Shinji Takao.

 In 2010, Iyama won the third most prize money in Japan with 56,482,000 Yen.
 He unsuccessfully challenged Cho U for the Kisei title in 2011.
 Iyama won his second major title, the Judan, in 2011.

 In January 2017, Iyama was awarded the Shusai Prize, which honors the outstanding player of the previous year.
 It was his fifth consecutive Shusai Prize.
 In February 2017, Iyama was awarded the Kido Prize for "Most outstanding player" for winning all top seven titles.

-Iyama is scheduled to play in the 2017 World Go Championship.
+Iyama played in the 2017 World Go Championship, where he lost all three of his matches and finished last.

+Personal life

+Iyama married Professional shogi player Io Murota in 2012 (both share the same birthday), but the couple divorced in 2015.
+He remarried an unidentified woman in 2019.